-NAME CWID# DATE/TIME OF INCIDENT: - NOTE: THE STUDENT MUST GO TO STUDENT HEALTH S ERVICES AGENCY COPY OF INCIDENT ATTACHED: YE S NO pathog type o CRIBE IN DETAIL the incident which may have result gens.
-Note, effective 01-18-01, Federal law requires clof device involved in the incident, the department/work site under the jurisdiction of OSHA requirements. ear documer ntation of the brand and whom T ACTION WAS TAKEN IMMEDIATELY?
-Include the incident was reported, ER visits, lab tests performentions prescribed and/or taken.
-ALSO, INCLUDE DEVE. ed (be specif fic), counseling and any WAS BLOOD DRAWN ON THE INDIVIDUAL EXPOSE D?
-YES NO AVAl WAS THERE LAB DATA FOR BBP ON THE SOU LABLE AT THE TIME OF THE INCIDENT?
-Mark Yes no refused pending Yes no refused pending yes no refused pending STDs: Use the same format as above and include those for which have lab data.
-Name e, address and phone number of two other persons who witnessed th ne incident: 1.
-2. STUE DENT SIGNATURE: DATE: FACU JLTY/SUPERVISOR SIGNATURE: DATE: Revised: 1/01 Editorial Revisions: 7/07, 6/08, 10/13 Reviewed: 7/09, 2/15, 8/16, 6/17, 6/18, 8/19
+NAME: CWID# DATE/TIME OF INCIDENT: NOTE: THE STUDENT MUST GO TO STUDENT HEALTH SERVICES AGENCY COPY OF INCIDENT ATTACHED: YESNO DESCRIBE IN DETAIL the incident which may have resulted in an exposure to blood-borne pathogens.
+Note, effective 01-18-01, Federal law requires clear documentation of the brand and type of device involved in the incident, the department/work area and an explanation of the event in any site under the jurisdiction of OSHA requirements.
+WHAT ACTION WAS TAKEN IMMEDIATELY?
+Include names and positions of persons to whom the incident was reported, ER visits, lab tests performed (be specific), counseling and any medications prescribed and/or taken.
+ALSO, INCLUDE DECLINATIONS OF ANY OF THE ABOVE.
+WAS BLOOD DRAWN ON THE INDIVIDUAL EXPOSED?
+YESNO WAS THERE LAB DATA FOR BBP ON THE SOURCE OF THE EXPOSURE AVAILABLE AT THE TIME OF THE INCIDENT?
+Mark all that apply.
+Include lab reports.
+HIV Yes no refused pendingHBV Yes no refused pendingHCV yes no refused pending STDs: Use the same format as above and include those for which have lab data.
+Name, address and phone number of two other persons who witnessed the incident:

+STUDENT SIGNATURE : DATE: